Easy Original Bisquick Dumplings Recipe

 It’s really easy to make dumplings with Bisquick–all you need is a simple ratio of mix to milk.

 Scoop.
-Next, you’ll scoop the dough out by rounded tablespoon and drop the dough into the hot liquid that you’re simmering, such as chicken broth.
+Next, you’ll scoop the dough out by rounded tablespoon and drop the dough into the hot liquid that you’re simmering, such as chicken broth if you’re making chicken and dumplings.

 Cook.
 Last, you’ll let the dumplings simmer for about 10 minutes uncovered, then pop the lid onto the pot and let it simmer for another 10 minutes.

 And voila!
-You’ve got an easy chicken and fluffy dumplings dinner!
+You’ve got an easy fluffy dumplings dinner!

-You should be able to use a fork to cut a dumpling in half.
+- To test if your dumplings are done, you can cut a dumpling in half, then check the texture of the inside.
 If the center is fluffy and cooked through, much like the center of a biscuit, the dumplings are done.
+If the inside is doughy and dense, keep cooking!

-Over-mixing is the biggest culprit for hard dumplings that are dense and chewy.
-You want to simply mix the dough to the point that the ingredients are combined, in as few strokes as possible.
+- Over-mixing can lead to hard dumplings that are dense and chewy.
+You want to simply mix the dough to the point that the ingredients are combined and there are no dry spots of baking mix remaining.

 Easy Bisquick Dumplings Recipe